Christine Lagarde: Appointment

 On 25 May 2011, Lagarde announced her candidacy to be head of the IMF to succeed Dominique Strauss-Kahn, upon his resignation.
 Her candidacy received the support of the British, Indian, United States, Brazilian, Russian, Chinese and German governments.
 The governor of the Bank of Mexico (and former Secretary of Finance) Agustín Carstens was also nominated for the post.
 His candidacy was supported by many Latin American governments, as well as Spain, Canada and Australia.

 On 28 June 2011, the IMF board elected Lagarde as its next managing director and chairman for a five-year term, starting on 5 July 2011.
 The IMF's executive board praised both Lagarde and Carstens as well-qualified, but decided on the former by consensus.
 Lagarde became the first woman to be elected as the head of the IMF.
 Carstens would have been the first non-European.
 Her appointment came amid the intensification of the European sovereign debt crisis especially in Greece, with fears looming of loan defaults.
 The United States in particular supported her speedy appointment in light of the fragility of Europe's economic situation.

 U.S. Treasury Secretary Timothy Geithner said that Lagarde's "exceptional talent and broad experience will provide invaluable leadership for this indispensable institution at a critical time for the global economy."
 President Nicolas Sarkozy referred to Lagarde's appointment as "a victory for France."
 Oxfam, a charity working in developing nations, called the appointment process "farcical" and argued that what it saw as a lack of transparency hurt the IMF's credibility.

 On 17 December 2015, Michel Sapin, French Finance Minister, said that Lagarde could stay on as head of the IMF, despite being charged with criminal negligence.
 Throughout her time at the IMF, she repeatedly ruled herself out of the races to secure a top job in Europe, including the positions of President of the European Commission and President of the European Central Bank.
 On 2 July 2019, Lagarde was nominated to serve as the next president of the ECB, to succeed Mario Draghi.
 She subsequently submitted her resignation as managing director.

-Lagarde paid a courtesy call on Malaysian Prime Minister Mahathir Mohamad at the sidelines of the 33rd Asean Summit in Singapore.